 Ozone is a gas found in different parts of the atmosphere.
 Ozone in the upper atmosphere, or stratosphere, helps protect the Earth from the sun’s harmful rays.
 (The Stratospheric Ozone Levels indicator describes trends in stratospheric ozone levels over the U.S.) In the lowest level of the atmosphere, the troposphere, exposure to ozone also can be harmful to both human health and some plants.
-For this reason, ozone is often described as being “good up high and bad nearby” (U.S. EPA, 2003b).
+For this reason, ozone is often described as being “good up high and bad nearby” (U.S. EPA, 2003a).
 Most ground-level ozone forms in the air from chemical reactions involving nitrogen oxides (NOx), volatile organic compounds (VOCs), and sunlight.
 Ozone levels are typically highest during the afternoon hours of the summer months, when the influence of direct sunlight is the greatest.
-These highest levels occur during what is known as the “ozone season,” which typically occurs from April 1 to October 31 but whose time frame varies by state (U.S. EPA, 2003a).
+These highest levels occur during what is known as the “ozone season,” which includes at least the spring and summer months but whose time frame varies by state (U.S. EPA, 2003b).

 Variations in weather conditions play an important role in determining ozone levels.
 Daily temperatures, relative humidity, and wind speed can affect ozone levels.
 In general, warm dry weather is more conducive to ozone formation than cool wet weather.
 Wind can affect both the location and concentration of ozone pollution.
 NOx and VOC emissions can travel hundreds of miles on air currents, forming ozone far from the original emissions sources.
 Ozone also can travel long distances, affecting areas far downwind.
 High winds tend to disperse pollutants and can dilute ozone concentrations.
 However, stagnant conditions or light winds allow pollution levels to build up and become more concentrated.

-Between the 1978-1980 and 2011-2013 averaging periods, nationwide fourth highest daily maximum 8-hour ambient ozone concentrations decreased by 30 percent (Exhibit 1).
-The 8-hour ozone levels in 2011-2013 tied for the lowest on record and the number of trend sites measuring ozone concentrations above the level of the 8-hour NAAQS decreased by 55 percent over the time frame covered in this indicator (Exhibit 2).
-Among the ten EPA Regions, the most substantial declines in 8‑hour levels were observed in EPA Regions that originally had the highest ozone concentrations (EPA Regions 1 and 9) (Exhibit 3).
+Between 1990 and 2021, nationwide fourth highest daily maximum 8-hour ambient ozone concentrations decreased by 21 percent (Exhibit 1).
+The 8-hour ozone level in 2021 ranks among the lowest over the past 32 years (Exhibit 1), and the number of trend sites measuring ozone concentrations above the level of the 8-hour NAAQS decreased by 73 percent over the time frame covered in this indicator (Exhibit 2).
+Among the ten EPA Regions, the most substantial declines in 8‑hour levels were observed in EPA Regions 1 and 2, which originally had some of the highest ozone concentrations (Exhibit 3).
 Over nearly the entire period of record, Region 10 showed the lowest Regional ozone levels.

 Also shown in Exhibit 1 are the 90th and 10th percentiles based on the distribution of statistics at the monitoring sites.
-This provides additional graphical representation of the variability of measured concentrations across the monitoring sites for a given 3-year period.
-Thus, the graphic displays the concentration range where 80 percent of measured values occurred for that 3-year period.
+This provides additional graphical representation of the variability of measured concentrations across the monitoring sites.
+Thus, the graphic displays the concentration range where 80 percent of measured values occurred.

 In summary, despite reductions in ambient concentrations of ozone over the past quarter century and decreases in the emissions of ozone precursors since 1990 (the Nitrogen Oxides Emissions indicator; the VOC Emissions indicator), ozone concentrations above the health-based air quality standards remain one of the most persistent air pollution problems in many parts of the U.S.

-- Because most of the monitoring sites are located in urban areas, the trends might not accurately reflect conditions outside the immediate urban monitoring areas.
+Because most monitoring sites are located in urban areas, the trends might not accurately reflect conditions outside the immediate urban monitoring areas.

-Summary data in this indicator were provided by EPA’s Office of Air Quality Planning and Standards, based on ozone ambient air monitoring data in EPA’s Air Quality System (U.S. EPA, 2014a) (https://www.epa.gov/aqs).
-National and regional trends in this indicator are based on the subset of ozone monitoring stations that have sufficient data to assess trends since 1978.
+Summary data in this indicator were downloaded from EPA’s National Air Quality: Status and Trends of Key Air Pollutants website (U.S. EPA, 2022a) (https://www.epa.gov/air-trends).
+The summary data are based on ozone ambient air monitoring data in EPA’s Air Quality System.
+National and regional trends in this indicator are based on the subset of ozone monitoring stations that have sufficient data to assess trends since 1990.